 - Click here to download a free report overview (including the Table of Contents and a List of Exhibits)

-- Click here to read the press release (which highlights some key findings about specialty drugs, revenues, and profits)
+- Click here to read the press release (which highlights some key findings about revenues, profits, and trends)

 See below for more info and some behind-the-scenes tidbits.
 Happy reading!

 Twice a year, I spend my evenings and weekends writing two comprehensive, fact-based, and nonpartisan reports on drug channel economics.
 In some small way, I hope to make our world a better and smarter place.

 Here are some things to know about The 2017–18 Economic Report on Pharmaceutical Wholesalers and Specialty Distributors:

 - Using DCI’s proprietary economic models, I delve into the business segments and underlying profitability of each public wholesaler: AmerisourceBergen, Cardinal Health, and McKesson.
 This information allows you to assess differences among the public wholesalers’ business organizations, strategies, and financial performance.

 - I analyze how crucial healthcare trends will affect wholesalers and distributors, including: the outlook for brand-name drug prices, deflation of generic drug prices, the emergence of hospital- and physician-owned specialty pharmacies, the growth of specialty drugs, and much more.